A decade long Commission Of Inquiry into how police treat assault victims is about to end.

 Commissioner Bush reiterated his thanks to Louise Nicholas, whose courage to share her experiences contributed greatly to the Inquiry.

-Louise is a survivor of child and adult rape committed against her by 4 members of the New Zealand Police and said the Inquiry has changed the culture of New Zealand police forever.
+Louise is a survivor of rape, committed against her by four members of the New Zealand Police force and said the Inquiry has changed the culture of New Zealand police forever.